 Technically, one can grow nearly any crop in any hydro system.
 However, systems that use media, such as slab or bucket culture, are most popular for the fruiting crops: tomatoes, cucumbers, peppers, and eggplant.
 Liquid systems are the most popular for leafy crops such as lettuce, greens, and herbs.
 NFT systems are the most popular for microgreens and shoots.

-Refer to the following tech sheets for additional guidance on materials and methods, or download the printable PDF version.
+Refer to the following articles for additional guidance on hydroponic materials and methods, or download the printable PDF version.

-This tech sheet describes the basic steps of seed-starting in hydroponic systems and introduces the primary variables that affect plant health and productivity in hydroponic systems.
-Information presented includes steps for seed-starting in hydroponic systems; primary environmental specifications of hydroponically grown crops and how they are maintained and monitored, including temperature, light, daily light integral, pH, and carbon dioxide; and recommended further reading.
+An introduction to the basic steps of seed-starting in hydroponic systems and primary environmental variables that affect plant health and productivity in hydroponic systems, with specs for hydroponically grown crops and how they are maintained and monitored, including temperature, light, daily light integral, pH, and carbon dioxide, plus recommended further reading.

 SEEDS, PLUGS, EQUIPMENT & SUPPLIES